 A follow up survey was conducted in 2015 to see if changes can be measured at an organisational level, 10 years after the introduction of the allied health clinical research office.
 Results indicate that although research interest is similar across the two cohorts, in 2015 the clinicians who identified as being interested reported higher levels of experience in some domains.
 These results suggest that the introduction of the research office has led to more opportunities

 Taylor NF, Harding KE, Porter J, Horne-Thompson A, Wallis J, Kerridge G, Wilby A, Joy A, Kaminski MR, Sheats J, Wilson E. (in press).
 Evaluating the introduction of an allied health clinical research office at a health service on research participation, interest and experience of allied health professionals.
-Journal of Allied Health (accepted 15 March 2018).
+Journal of Allied Health (available soon).

 Small group training and mentoring is an effective way to help clinicians “Step into Research”